jacobdbt2100/Supply-Chain-Service-Level-Tracking-Analysis/README.md

 6. Created a VIEW from the cleaned "fact_order_lines" table and saved as "fact_order_lines_view".
 7. Furthermore, another VIEW, "fact_orders_aggregate_view" was created from "fact_order_lines_view" to aggregate orders base on "order_id" and "customer_id" with the "order_placement_date" as an aedded feature to relate to the date (calendar) table.
 This view groups many order lines into a single entity.
 If one of the order lines is not fulfilled, the result is 0, while 1 means all line items are delivered.
 On-time is 1 only when all line items are delivered on time, otherwise, 0.
 In-full is 1 only when all line items are delivered in full, otherwise, 0.
 On-time-in-full is 1 only when both on-time and in-full are 1 each, otherwise, 0.
 8. Four TABLES and two VIEWS were imported into Power BI for visualisation.
+9. Coolblue to Cool Blue in the dim_customers table to be consistent with other customers names using Power Query.
+10. Furthermore, added month number, month name and week number to the dim_date table.
+11. Finally changed beverages to Beverages in the dim_products table in Power Query. ----------POWER QUERY-------

 ## Skills:
 - SQL: schema design, data transformation & modelling, data querying, PostgreSQL